WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ## Coin Control Best Practices
 ### Can I consolidate anonset coins?
 It is advisable to limit the recombining of mixed coins because it can only decrease the privacy of said coins.
 This links all the consolidated UTXOs in one transaction, creating only one output, which then clearly controls all these funds.
-That said, if you combine less than 1 BTC it is less likely to reveal your pre-coinjoin transaction history.
+That said, if you combine less than 1 BTC it is less likely to reveal your pre-CoinJoin transaction history.
 The potential issue comes when you spend that coin.
 Depending on what you do with the coin you might reduce the privacy of the resulting change (if you send half your coin to an exchange for example, as they will know that you own the coin change).
 As a result it is best not to recombine ALL your mixed change, though you may wish to recombine some coins if you are planning on hodling for many years as this will reduce the fees required to spend the coins later.

 If you would like to dive into the details of this topic, you can [read more here](https://old.reddit.com/r/WasabiWallet/comments/avxbjy/combining_mixed_coins_privacy_megathread/) and [see more here](https://www.youtube.com/watch?v=Tk8-N1kHa4g).